-Lucy Whitfield is a hands-on practitioner and research obsessive.
+Lucy Whitfield is an expert genealogist, hands-on history practitioner and research obsessive.

 People and their stories are at the heart of everything that she does, whether that be introducing adults to their ordinary extraordinary female ancestors, educating school children about skills their forebears would have possessed, demonstrating medieval headdresses and hand spinning at a family open day, or teaching workshops on the sailor’s hornpipe at a folk festival.